-Starting from an average score, we give the X3 points above average for its base content—including newly standard automatic emergency braking—and exceptional list of features but bring it back down to earth with a plan for smartphone compatibility that we still can’t understand.
-It earns a 6.
+Starting from an average score, we give the X3 points above average for its good warranty, base content—including newly standard automatic emergency braking—and exceptional list of features but bring it back down to earth with a plan for smartphone compatibility that we still can’t understand.
+It earns a 7.
 (Read more about how we rate cars.)

 Base X3s get 18-inch wheels, a power liftgate, power adjustable front seats, synthetic leather upholstery, parking sensors, Bluetooth connectivity, a rearview camera, USB charging ports, and a 6.5-inch display for infotainment for $41,995, including destination.

 Want any color other than black or white?
 That’ll be $550 more, please.

 Interested in all-wheel drive?
 It’s $2,000 more.
 Leather?
 It’s $1,700.